Paradox Interactive: Video games

 Paradox is the publisher of its internally developed single and multiplayer grand strategy games series; Imperator: Rome, Crusader Kings III, Europa Universalis V, Victoria 3, Hearts of Iron IV, and Stellaris.
 Each of these franchises accounts for different periods of time in human history - the founding of the Roman Empire, the Middle Ages, the early modern period, the Victorian era, World War II, and a science fiction-oriented "future" space age, respectively.

-Paradox has also published games for 1C Company, Arrowhead Game Studios, BattleGoat Studios, NeocoreGames, TaleWorlds Entertainment, and Frictional Games.
+Paradox has also published games for 1C Company, AGEod, Arrowhead Game Studios, BattleGoat Studios, NeocoreGames, TaleWorlds Entertainment, and Frictional Games.

 Board games

-At the 2018 PDXCon, Paradox announced it was working with board game designers and publishers to produce a number of board games based on their video game properties, including Europa Universalis, Crusader Kings, Hearts of Iron, and Cities: Skylines.
+At the 2018 PDXCon, Paradox announced it was working with board game designers and publishers to produce a number of board games based on its video game properties, including Europa Universalis, Crusader Kings, Hearts of Iron, and Cities: Skylines.

 A board game version of Hearts of Iron created by Steamforged Games was announced on December 13th, 2024.

 Events

 PDXCON

 Prior to 2016, Paradox Interactive had invited members of the gaming industry press to Stockholm to preview upcoming titles at an annual press day.
 Starting in 2017, Paradox transformed this to a weekend event opened to the public called PDXCon.
 PDXCon 2017 was held in May at the Gamla Riksarkivet in Stockholm, and included four hundred gamers alongside the press at the event.
 For the 2018 PDXCon in May, Paradox expanded the public attendance to 800 gamers.
-The 2019 PDXCon was held in Berlin in October 18–20, 2019, giving them access to a larger space and more ready access for gamers to attend.
+The 2019 PDXCon was held in Berlin in October 18–20, 2019, giving it access to a larger space and more ready access for gamers to attend.
 On April 21, 2022, Paradox announced via Twitter that PDXCON would be returning in September.